The 40 Bags in 40 Days Challenge usually takes place during Lent, the period of 40 days that comes before Easter in the Christian calendar.

 - old paint (PLEASE dispose of this with your local Household Hazardous Waste facility.
 NEVER throw old paint or other chemicals in the garbage.)

 Something to keep in mind is that you don’t have to fill a big black contractor garbage bag, or even a tall kitchen trash bag each day.
-It could be as simple as grabbing a used grocery bag and tossing out all the old pens and pencils from on top of the fridge, and boom, one bag down.
+It could be as simple as grabbing a used grocery bag and tossing out all the old pens and pencils from the junk drawer, and boom.
+One bag down.

 In fact, it doesn’t even have to be a bag!
 You can count bags or boxes of old junk in your 40-day, 40-bag journey.
 Pro tip: Fill all those old Amazon boxes you haven’t recycled yet with your clutter to kill two birds with one stone.